Why Is the Internet Obsessed With Ahegao (That Weird O-Face)?

 Ah, fetishes — everyone has them, few mention them outside the confines of their web browser (Incognito mode, of course.)

 You know the common culprits: feet, BDSM, and handcuffs.
 These fetishes were all popular between the sheets long before the dawn of the internet.
 But sometimes, you don't know you have a fetish until you see a pornstar or gamer girl post a meme about it.

 This seems to have been the impetus behind ahegao: a facial expression characterized by rolling or crossed eyes, a dangling tongue, blushing cheeks, and profuse sweating or drooling.
 As one writer artfully described it, ahegao looks like a cross between having an anvil dropped on your foot while tripping on psychedelics.

-Over the past year, Ahegao (pronounced ah-heh-gah-oh) has crawled out of the dark corners of the internet into mainstream culture.
+Over the past year, Ahegao (pronounced ah-heh-gah-oh) has crawled out of the internet's dark corners into mainstream culture.
 As we write this, Google searches for ahegao have increased by 50%.
-Reddit’s ahegao-related subreddits have a combined quarter of a million followers. #ahegao on Instagram has nearly a million posts (not counting the ones that get removed for violating the app’s community guidelines.)
+Reddit's ahegao-related subreddits have a combined quarter of a million followers. #ahegao on Instagram has nearly a million posts (not counting the ones that get removed for violating the app's community guidelines.)